 What Happens If You Fail to Appear?

 If you are required to appear at an arraignment hearing and you fail to appear, be prepared to be arrested.
 The court will issue a bench warrant authorizing police to arrest you and bring you to court.
-Failing to appear will mean adding another misdemeanor or felony charge on top of the one you are currently facing.

 What Should You Bring to Your Arraignment?

 Your lawyer can attend this hearing with you.
-In addition to reading you the charges against you, a prosecutor may also take the opportunity to offer you a plea bargain.
+In addition to reading the charges against you, a prosecutor may also take the opportunity to offer you a plea bargain.
 You want your lawyer there to field any plea deals you may receive.

 What Happens After an Arraignment Hearing?

 Assuming the charges against you are not dismissed at the arraignment hearing, your case will move to pre-trial.
-This stage will include:

 - Additional court appearances

-- Lawyers will file motions with the court
+- Lawyers filing motions with the court

 - Discovery